peteroupc/peteroupc.github.io/morealg.md

 **Lemma 2.** _A finite-state generator can fit the model of a one-way transducer-like k-machine (as defined in Adamczewski et al. (2020)<sup>[**(43)**](#Note43)</sup> section 5.3), for some k equal to 2 or greater._

-_Proof:_ There are two cases.
+_Proof Sketch:_ There are two cases.

 Case 1: If every transition rule of the generator outputs a digit, then _k_ is the number of unique inputs among the generator's transition rules (usually, there are two unique inputs, namely HEADS and TAILS), and the model of a finite-state generator is modified as follows:

 1. A _configuration_ of the finite-state generator consists of its current state together with either the last coin flip result or, if the coin wasn't flipped yet, the empty string.
 2. The _output function_ takes a configuration described above and returns a digit.
 If the coin wasn't flipped yet, the function returns an arbitrary digit (which is not used in proposition 4.6 of the Adamczewski paper).

-Case 2: If at least one transition rule does not output a digit, then the finite-state generator can be transformed to an equivalent one whose rules always output one or more digits, as claimed in Lemma 5.2 of Vatan (2001)<sup>[**(40)**](#Note40)</sup>.
-(In case the resulting generator has rules that output more than one digit, additional states and rules can be added so that the generator's rules output only one digit as desired.)  &#x25a1;
+Case 2: If at least one transition rule does not output a digit, then the finite-state generator can be transformed to a machine where HEADS/TAILS is replaced with 50% probabilities, then transformed to an equivalent machine whose rules always output one or more digits, as claimed in Lemma 5.2 of Vatan (2001)<sup>[**(40)**](#Note40)</sup>.
+In case the resulting generator has rules that output more than one digit, additional states and rules can be added so that the generator's rules output only one digit as desired.
+Now at this point the generator's probabilities will be rational numbers.
+Now transform the generator from probabilities to inputs of size _k_, where _k_ is the product of those probabilities, by adding additional rules as desired.  &#x25a1;

 _Proof of Proposition 8:_ Let _n_ be an integer greater than 0.
 Take a finite-state generator that starts at state START and branches to one of _n_ finite-state generators (sub-generators) with some probability, which must be rational because the overall generator is a finite-state machine (Icard 2020, Proposition 13)<sup>[**(34)**](#Note34)</sup>.
 The branching process outputs no digit, and part 3 of the proposition follows from Corollary 9 of Icard (2020)<sup>[**(34)**](#Note34)</sup>.
 The _n_ sub-generators are special; each of them generates the binary expansion of a single real number in [0, 1] with probability 1.